 Discussion

 Here we investigated the bidirectional relationship between the mental and somatic disease i.e. the brain and the immune system in individuals infected with SARS-CoV-2 and uninfected controls in two separate cohorts.
 In both cohorts there was an association of neurotransmitter precursor amino acids, especially those related to the serotonin pathway, with markers of inflammation in uninfected individuals as well as such with acute SARS-CoV-2 infection and status post SARS-CoV-2 infection.
-The main finding is obtained using multi -parameter modelling showing that parameters of the serotonin pathway are influenced by symptoms of depression and mental stress, age, inflammation, and, independently of inflammation, by status post SARS-CoV-2, leading to lower availability of serotonin.
+As shown by multi -parameter modelling, parameters of the TRP decay are influenced by mental stress, age, inflammation, and, independently of inflammation, by status post SARS-CoV-2, all of them leading to lower availability of serotonin.
 On the other hand parameters of the catecholamine neurotransmitter synthesis pathway are affected by age, anti-SARS-CoV-2 antibody levels, inflammation, and, independently of inflammation, by the status-post SARS-CoV-2 .

 Inflammatory markers correlate with neurotransmitter precursor aminoacids